Learn the basics with a private lesson

 Doubles strategy

-After a serve in doubles pickleball, the aim is to get to the ‘kitchen’ line as quickly as possible.
+After a serve in doubles pickleball, the aim is to progress to the kitchen line and control the net.

 From there, you generally want to keep the ball low through well-placed dinks, and wait for your opponent to put too much loft or depth on their shot.
 That will give you the angle to hit a hard smash and get control of the point.